On $p$-adic denseness of quotients of values of integral forms: Introduction and statement of results

-As an explicit example, the following theorem gives a sufficient condition for the denseness of ratio sets of quintic forms.
+Now, we will focus on integral forms.
+As an explicit example of Theorem~\ref{thm-any-degree-dense-from-some-p}, the following theorem gives a sufficient condition for the denseness of ratio sets of quintic forms.
 However, note that in this theorem, we do not assume that the form is non-singular at the cost that we require a higher order of a form. \begin{thm} Let $p$ be a prime.
-Let $F$ be an integral non-degenerate quintic form of order at least $6$ over the field $\F_p$.
-If $p>101$, then $R(F)$ is dense in $\mathbb{Q}_p$. \end{thm}
+Let $F$ be an integral quintic form, whose reduction to the field $\F_p$ is a non-degenerate form of order at least $6$.
+If $p>101$, then $R(F(T))$ is dense in $\mathbb{Q}_p$. \end{thm}

-In principle, if we remove the assumption of non-singularity, then it is clear that we need to require $\o(F)>\deg(F)$ as there are absolutely irreducible integral forms $F$ for which we have that $R(F)$ is not dense in $\Q_p$.
+If we remove the assumption of non-singularity, it is clear that we need to require $\o(F)>\deg(F)$ as there are reducible (over $\overline{\Q}$) integral forms $F$ for which we have that $R(F)$ is not dense in $\Q_p$.

-\begin{thm} Let $q$ be a prime number and denote $\zeta_q$ a primitive $q$th root of unity.
+\begin{thm} Let $q>2$ be a prime number and denote $\zeta_q$ a primitive $q$th root of unity.
 Then for the following form

-it holds that $\o(F)=q-1=\deg(F)$ and there are infinitely many prime numbers $p$ such that $R(F)$ is not dense in $\Q_p$. \end{thm}
+it holds that $\o(F)=q-1=\deg(F)$ and there are infinitely many prime numbers $p$ such that $R(F(T))$ is not dense in $\Q_p$. \end{thm}

 Even though it looks like that the non-singularity of $F$ is a strong condition in Theorem~\ref{thm-any-degree-dense-from-some-p}, it is crucial, even regardless of $\o(F)$.
-Of course, forms of the shape $G^d$ are trivial examples, but we construct more exciting examples, for the reason that will be clear later when we discuss our conjecture.
+Of course, forms of the shape $G^d$ are trivial examples, but we construct more subtle examples, for the reason that will be clear later when we discuss our conjecture.

 \begin{thm} Let $n$ be a composite number, and write it as $n=qk$, where $q$ is a prime divisor of $n$.
 Let $m$ be a positive integer.
 Define the form